-Tài liệu này, phiên bản chính thức của Sổ Tay Cài Đặt bản phát hành wheezy của Debian, được công bố bằng nhiều dạng thức và bản dịch khác nhau.
+Tài liệu này, phiên bản chính thức của Sổ Tay Cài Đặt bản phát hành stretch của Debian, được công bố bằng nhiều dạng thức và bản dịch khác nhau.

 Trong nhiều trường hợp, trình cài đặt sẽ có khả năng phát hiện tự động phần cứng riêng của bạn. Để chuẩn bị được, khuyên bạn quen với phần cứng đó trước khi cài đặt.